yellowmessenger/documentation/docs/platform_concepts/channelConfiguration/generic-webhook.md

 sidebar_label : Generic Channel Integration
 ---

-Below are the steps for integrating any Channel with Yellow Messenger Bots via Webhook.
+Below are the steps for integrating any Channel with Yellow.ai Bots via Webhook.

 ## Instructions
 ### Steps for Integrations :